LukeMS/keltor/rst/index.rst

 Deities
 ########

-There are a number of religions in the Middle Lands and hence a number of deities.
+There are a number of religions in the `Middle Lands`_ and hence a number of deities.
 Every race has their own deities but some are worshipped by members of more than one race.
-What follows are many of the major deities of the Middle Lands.
+What follows are many of the major deities of the `Middle Lands`_.
 The list given for each race is not a complete list.

 Dwarven